The one where Rose breaks up with Mickey.

 - It's Probably Nothing: The Doctor and Rose finally notice the series' Arc Words and spend a minute or two getting more and more concerned about the implications until the episode plot grabs their attention again.
 But the Doctor dismisses it as "just a coincidence" and they never discuss "Bad Wolf" again for the rest of the episode.

 - Freudian Excuse: Exploited by Blon.
 In her previous appearance she was just one of many Slitheen who planned to initiate a nuclear holocaust simply so they could sell the radioactive remains of the Earth as starship fuel.
 When the heroes meet her again, her motives haven't improved much; she intends to nuke Cardiff (tearing apart the rift) in order to escape the planet.
-She certainly never pulls any sort of HeelFace Turn, but attempts to forestall her own execution by explaining how horrible her life has been (she would have been killed if she'd refused to be a killer like the rest of her family) and how unnecessarily cruel her death will be (dissolved in boiling vinegar).
+She certainly never pulls any sort of HeelFace Turn, but attempts to forestall her own execution by explaining how horrible her life has been (she would have been killed if she'd refused to be a killer like the rest of her family) and how unnecessarily cruel her death will be (dissolved in boiling vinegar), and pointing to one instance where she spared an innocent's life.
 In the end she does get a sort of second chance, as she is regressed to an egg and can start her life over.

 - Karma Houdini: Blon; despite her attempt to destroy the Earth to escape, and all the people she'd killed, she still manages to get a good ending when she looks into the heart of the TARDIS and becomes an egg again, thus giving her what she wanted all along a second chance.

 - The Doctor reminds Blon that for all her pleas for mercy, she's doing it through the lips of Margaret Blaine, whom she killed.